Hearts and towers in stable infinity-categories: Semi-orthogonal decompositions.

-First of all let us see that under these assumptions $\cate{B}$ is closed under fibers.
-This is immediate: if $f\colon X\to Y$ is an arrow in $\cate{B}$ (i.e. an arrow of $\C$ between objects of $\cate{B}$, by fullness), then $f[-1]$ is again in $\cate{B}$ since $\cate{B}$ is closed with respect to the left shift.
-Since $\cate{B}$ is closed under pushouts in $\C$, also $\fib(f)=\cofib(f[-1])$ is in $\cate{B}$.
-It remains to show how this implies that $\cate{B}$ is actually stable, i.e. it is closed under all finite limits and satisfies the pullout axiom.
-Unwinding the assumptions on $\cate{B}$, this boils down to showing that in the square
+What we are left to investigate are therefore the special features of the $t$-structures $\tee_{i}=(\C_{< i},\C_{\geq i})$ coming from the triviality of the $\Z$-action on $\ordered{k}$, and so on $\mathcal{O}(\ordered{k})$.
+By $\Z $-equivariancy of the map $\tee\colon \mathcal{O}(\ordered{k})\to \ts(\C)$, this implies that all the $t$-structures $\tee_{i}$ are $\Z $-fixed points for the natural $\Z $-action on $ \ts(\C)$.
+Now, a rather pleasant fact is that fixed points of the $\Z$-action on $\ts(\C)$ are precisely those $t$-structures $(\cate{L}, \cate{U})$ for which $\cate{U}$ is a stable sub-$\infty$-category of $\C$.
+We will make use of the following \begin{lemma} Let $\cB$ be a full sub-$\infty$-category of the stable $\infty$-category $\C$; then, $\cB$ is a stable sub-$\infty$-category of $\C$ if and only if $\cB$ is closed under shifts in both directions and under pushouts in $\C$. \end{lemma} \begin{proof} The ``only if'' part is trivial, so let us prove the ``if'' part.
+First of all let us see that under these assumptions $\cB$ is closed under taking fibers of morphisms.
+This is immediate: if $f\colon X\to Y$ is an arrow in $\cB$ (\ie an arrow of $\C$ between objects of $\cB$, by fullness), then $f[-1]$ is again in $\cB$ since $\cB$ is closed with respect to the left shift.
+Since $\cB$ is closed under pushouts in $\C$, also $\fib(f)=\cofib(f[-1])$ is in $\cB$.
+It remains to show how this implies that $\cB$ is actually stable, \ie it is closed under all finite limits and satisfies the pullout axiom.
+Unwinding the assumptions on $\cB$, this boils down to showing that in the square

-the pullback $B$ of $f,g \in \hom(\cate{B})$ done in $\C$ is actually an object of $\cate{B}$; indeed, once showed this, the square above will satisfy the pullout axiom in $\C$, so \emph{a fortiori} it will have the universal property of a pushout in $\cate{B}$.
+the pullback $B$ of $f,g \in \hom(\cB)$ done in $\C$ is actually an object of $\cB$; indeed, once this is shown, the square above will satisfy the pullout axiom in $\C$, so \emph{a fortiori} it will have the universal property of a pushout in $\cB$.
 To this aim, let us consider the enlarged diagram of pullout squares in $\C$